Creating A Capsule Wardrobe

 Leather Ankle Boots // Cashmere Sweater // Barbour Jacket

 Camel Coat // Missoma Horn Necklace // Jean Jacket

 Crop Chino // Cashmere Wrap // Crossbody Bag

 Nisolo is an ethical footwear brand based in Nashville (they also have sustainable practices).
 I have their heeled chelsea boot which is the perfect heel height and are comfortable to wear for hours.
 I’m also a big fan of ABLE, an ethical fashion brand committed to fair wages for women in the fashion industry.
-Their boots are really well made and comfortable.
+The Eliza boots are really comfortable and well made.

 One of the oldest items in my closet and undoubtedly the most worn.
 The Barbour waxed jacket is stylish, durable and classic.
 I have it in sage but I also love the black.
 I recommend reading the website for sizing, I have a US 4 which fits slightly oversized (roomy enough to layer).

 The Everlane Italian ReWool coat is made from recycled wool and nylon.
 It’s stylish and flattering and comes in several versatile neutral colors (I have it in the dark charcoal but also love the camel).
 It fits fairly true to size, I went a size up for layering.
 Eileen Fisher has a beautiful, sustainably made alpaca wool coat.

 I wanted to include some of the jewelry I wear everyday like the Missoma horn necklace.
 I love delicate pieces that can be layered or worn alone.
 I’ve also heard great things about ethical jewelry brand Aurate which uses sustainably sourced materials.

 The Levi’s Ex-Boyfriend Trucker Denim Jacket fits slightly oversized.
 I love the vintage look of the lighter wash.
 Looks like the jean jacket you’ve had for years.
 For a classic style I like this one from DL1961.